denarioresearch/inverse_gainzy/README.md

 Inverse Gainzy bot inspired by KING CO฿IE. Unaudited and untested project where you can lose your money.

+# THIS PROJECT IS FOR FUN ONLY.
+USE IT AT YOUR OWN RISK

-Installation
+## Installation
 1. Install NodeJS
-2. Run npm i to install dependecies
+2. Run `npm i` to install dependecies
-3. Generate Twitter and FTX API keys and put them into keys.js
+3. Generate Twitter and FTX API keys and put them into `keys.js`
-4. Run node.js to start bot
+4. Run `node app.js` to start bot

 If you like it and want me to continue do not hesitate to send some BTC or ETH here